pdorrell/melody_scripter/README.rst

 note items in the melody script.
 Because bar lines have to occur in the right place, notes that cross bar lines *have* to be represented using continuations.
-There may also be some note lengths that cannot be represented using the Duration format specified above, so they have to be constructed from multiple notes.
+There may also be some note lengths that cannot be represented using the Duration format specified above, so they have to be constructed from multiple notes joined together.

 In other situations, the use of continuations is optional.